AdamBoley/The-Space-Marine-Legions/README.md

 If the user is using Gitpod, changes can be previewed before committing them by opening a preview browser, which mimics how the website would look when deployed.

 Since the project just consists of HTML and CSS, there are no external libraries or dependencies required.
 A preview browser can be opened by running the server.
 This can be done by following the steps below:
-1. Open a new terminal by clicking the hamburger icon, going to Terminal and selecting New Terminal, if a terminal isn't open already
+1. Open a new terminal by clicking the hamburger icon, going to Terminal and selecting New Terminal, if a terminal isn't open already.
 2. Ensure changes are saved by either manually saving or using the keyboard shortcut CTRL + S.
-3. Type in the terminal <code>python3 -m http.server</code> and press Enter
+3. Type in the terminal <code>python3 -m http.server</code> and press Enter.
 4. A blue box should appear.
 Click the Open Browser button.
 5. A new tab will open displaying a preview of the website.
 6. Should further changes be made to the code, save them and then hard-refresh the preview browser tab by the keyboard shortcut CTRL + R. The preview will update with the changes.